Deadlines and Lead Times

 Screenshot 2023-12-19 at 2.08.51 PM.png

-• Domain default lead time is used across the whole company, and Customer default lead time is used specifically for Received Orders from that Customer
+• Domain default Lead Time is used across the whole company, and Customer default Lead Time is used specifically for Sales Orders from that Customer.

 • These can be viewed and edited in Domain Settings or in Customer Preferences: